sefasenlik/minitranslate/server/README.md

 A Node.js/Express server that provides ChatGPT translation services via REST API.
 This server can be deployed to bypass regional restrictions and provide translation services to your MiniTranslate application.

+**🔒 Privacy First: This server does NOT log or store any translation text.
+All translations are processed in memory and never written to disk or logs.**

 ## Features

+- **No logging of translations** – translation text is never stored or logged
 - **RESTful API** for ChatGPT translations
 - **CORS enabled** for cross-origin requests
 - **Input validation** and error handling